At 21-years-old Sveindís Jane Jónsdóttir is the great hope of Icelandic football and is ready to take Euro 2022 by storm.

 In May of 2015, a 14-year-old Jónsdóttir was handed her senior debut as a substitute in a second division game against HK/Víkingur and would go on to play another three games for the senior team during the 2015 campaign.

 A mistress with the ball at either foot

-Her two-footedness caught the attention of Ulfar Hinriksson, who would later go on to coach her for Iceland U17’s, during one of the annual youth team gatherings he was coaching at.
+Her two-footedness caught the attention of Ulfar Hinriksson, who would later go on to coach her for Iceland’s U17 team, during an annual youth team gathering he was coaching at.

 “She stood out from the begging.
 The first thing I took notice of was her ability to shoot with her left and right foot.